pasyn/Home-Assistant-Addons/netmaker-client/README.md

-# Netmaker Netclient Home Assistant Add-on
+# Netmaker Client Home Assistant Add-on

-The Netmaker Netclient add-on connects your Home Assistant host to a Netmaker-managed WireGuard® network.
+The Netmaker Client add-on connects your Home Assistant host to a Netmaker-managed WireGuard® network.
 The add-on bundles the official `netclient` daemon so that the Home Assistant supervisor can automatically join, monitor, and reconnect to your virtual network.

 ## Features